Skip to main content

 Upstream: Selected Essays by Mary Oliver

-It was a joy reading Upstream by Mary Oliver and here are a few quotes and phrases from the book that I want to remember.
+It was a joy reading Upstream by Mary Oliver.
+Here are a few quotes and phrases from the book that I want to keep remembering.

 "you must not, ever, give anyone else the responsibility for your life"